 Naples is a decidedly white-collar city, with fully 89.24% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Naples is a city of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Naples who work in sales jobs (22.68%), management occupations (20.36%), and office and administrative support (8.61%).

-A relatively large number of people in Naples telecommute to their jobs.
-Overall, about 16.74% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.74% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Naples is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Naples is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Naples is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Do you like to read, write and learn?
 If you move to Naples, you'll likely find that many of your neighbors like to as well.
 Naples is one of the more educated communities in America, with a full 52.96% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.